Have you ever imagined that moment when you leave your child at college? I pictured the occasion many times this past summer.

 In a few weeks time I will have the chance to go and see my son for a weekend.
 I’m looking forward to our time together and this time I will be better prepared for that moment.

 How are you preparing for that moment?
-Or, what did you discover if you’ve already experienced that moment?
+Or, what did you discover if you’ve already experienced it?

 This week I am linking up with Suzie Eller at #LiveFree, Kim Cunningham at #LittleThingsThursday, Faith at #MommyMoments, Crystal Storms at #IntentionalTuesday, Holley Gerth at #CoffeeForYourHeart and Deb Wolf at #FaithnFriends